-Below you will find a list of current and past CyberCorps®: Scholarship for Service (SFS) Hall of Fame recipients since 2018
+List of current and past CyberCorps®: Scholarship for Service (SFS) Hall of Fame recipients since 2018

 The SFS Hall of Fame recognizes the accomplishments of SFS alumni working as cybersecurity professionals for a Federal, State, local, tribal, or territorial government organization, or those working in the private industry after completing their service requirement.
 Each year, the program inducts one outstanding alum into the SFS Hall of Fame.
 SFS institution faculty can nominate more than one candidate for consideration.
 A committee evaluates each nominee based on their achievements and contributions to the cybersecurity community.
 After the committee selects a finalist, CISA announces the annual Hall of Fame recipient at the annual SFS Job Fair.
-Since 2018, seven alumni have earned this distinction.
+Since 2018, nine alumni have earned this distinction.

 2023 Hall of Fame Recipient: Devon Rollins